Raincoast Conservation Foundation

 At Raincoast, our vision is to conserve and protect the habitats and resources of umbrella species to ensure the future for all species that exist on different scales.
 Our flagship projects include primary research and conservation efforts on wild salmon, grizzly bears, wolves, marine mammals, marine birds, and herring.

-Celebrating the Salish Sea
+Plumbing the depths of the Salish Sea